CondeNast/recipe_plugin/plugin/readme.txt

 = 1.41 =
 Bugfix update.
 Upgrade if you are experiencing repeating DB errors regarding a call to "dbDelta" by the plugin.

+= 2.0 =
+Feature update.
+Upgrapde for the benefits of Schema.org/Recipe and bold/italic formatting

 == Features that will be added in upcoming versions of the ZipList Recipe Plugin ==